How do state and local sales taxes work?

 What purchases are subject to the general sales tax?

-Many states also exempt nonprescription drugs, textbooks, and clothing from general sales taxes.
+Many states also exempt prescription and nonprescription drugs, textbooks, and clothing from general sales taxes.
 Some states have sales tax holidays, periods in which specific purchases—for example, clothes and school supplies right before the start of a new school year—are sold tax-free.

 The taxation of services (e.g., dry cleaning, carpentry work, barbershops) is more complicated.
 All states tax some services, but exemptions are common.
-Very few states tax professional services such as doctors and lawyers.
+Very few states tax professional services, such as doctors and lawyers.
 Hawaii and New Mexico are exceptions to that rule, taxing nearly all services.

-Do sales taxes apply to online purchases?
+How do sales taxes apply to online purchases?